AaronF/AF-Website-Framework/README.md

-#Sass Skeleton CSS Framework
+#Website Framework

-I created a Sass version of the Skeleton CSS framework ([http://www.getskeleton.com/](http://www.getskeleton.com/)).
+This is my website framework that I base most of my new projects from, it includes pretty much everything I need to get starte.
+Some of the CSS is based from Inuit, Bootstrap and Skeleton CSS.

 ##Setup
 Watch the stylsheets folder